jackowayed/stanford-notes/sle/autumn/week3/10-05-buddhism.md

 ---

-Insistence on originality is interesting, as if innovationa and originality are a substitute for wisdom.
+Insistence on originality is interesting, as if innovation and originality are a substitute for wisdom.

 "The reward of a good life is the good life."